UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 + Scope of your data: for what purpose was it generated/collected?
 + Particularities or limitations about the data that other users should be aware of.
 + Date of the data set generation, lab conditions, who prepared the data, parameter settings, name and version of the software used.
-+ Variable names are explained or self-explanatory
++ Variable names are explained or self-explanatory.
 + Version of the archived and/or reused data is clearly specified and documented.